-for any natural number m.
+Here m can be any natural number and f must be a sufficiently well-behaved function that grows strictly slower than zm.
 In my new video I use these fractional sums to derive a formula for the Riemann zeta function:

 ζ(s)=s−11dzdk=1∑zk1−sz=0Re(s)>1−m,(2)